linuxserver/docker-baseimage-alpine/README.md

 [![](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/Dockerfile-Link-green.png)](https://github.com/linuxserver/docker-baseimage-alpine/blob/master/Dockerfile)

 A custom base image built with [Alpine linux][appurl] and [S6 overlay](https://github.com/just-containers/s6-overlay)..

-Featuring :-

- + weekly updates
- + security updates
+The following line is only in this repo for loop testing:

+- { date: "01.01.50:", desc: "I am the release message for this internal repo." }